 The Foundation website is a primary, and cost-effective, method of promoting awareness of the Foundation, its activities and successes.
-Our goal is to ensure the website becomes aprimary point of contact between conservation groups, the public and the Foundation.
-The website was completely renovated according to 2010 communications plan.
-The revised website has provision a blog and password access to specified files by the Board of Directors and advisory committees.
+Our goal is to ensure the website becomes a primary point of contact between conservation groups, the public and the Foundation.
+The website was completely renovated according to the 2010 communications plan.
 Various improvements are made to the website each year.